Animation Cels

 - Size.
 There are panoramic scenes which can be larger than the average cel.

-- What condition it's in.
+- What condition it's in, has paint started falling off?

 Worthless cels, as far as I'm concerned, are cels that go by any of the following: "Sericels", "publicity cels", "limited edition cels", "lithographs".
 Many times you can't tell any difference looking at them in pictures online, but these are not original cels used anywhere in the production of a cartoon, nor unique.
 These are printed copies, or created for publicity reasons, and produced in a certain amount.